Introduction to ASP.NET Core Middleware

 Example of ASP.NET Core Middleware

-Middleware is a component or class which is implemented on every request in the ASP.NET Core application.
-ASP.NET Core Middleware is a software component which is composed to the application pipeline to handle the requests and responses.
-Each and every component decided to select whether to pass the request to the subsequent component in the pipeline.
+Middleware is a component or class implemented on every request in the ASP.NET Core application.
+ASP.NET Core Middleware is a software component composed of the application pipeline to handle the requests and responses.
+Every component decided to select whether to pass the request to the subsequent component in the pipeline.

 Let’s see the following diagram, which describes the implementation of middleware components.